 Care of Books

 Under the New York State Textbook Law (NYSTL), textbooks are loaned to the students.
 It is their responsibility, therefore, for the proper care of these books throughout the school year.
-All books given to the students must be covered.
 Students are responsible for all books given to them and will be asked to pay for lost or damaged books before a new one will be issued or before the final trimester report card is given.
 The price of the book will be determined by the New York State Textbook Catalog listing.

 Due to safety issues for all students, school bags with rolling wheels are not permitted.